-According to a 2015 survey by the Association for Pet Obesity Prevention, an estimated 58% of cats and 54% of dogs in the United States are overweight.
+According to a 2018 survey by the Association for Pet Obesity Prevention, an estimated 59.5% of cats and 55.8% of dogs in the U.S. are overweight.

 “The diseases we see in our overweight pets are strikingly similar to those seen in overweight people,” Stamper says, naming as examples diabetes mellitus (also known as Type 2 Diabetes, in which the body does not use insulin properly), osteoarthritis, high blood pressure, heart and respiratory disease, and kidney disease.

 “We want our pets to live happy lives, but we also want them to live long ones,” Stamper says.
-Obesity in your pet can significantly shorten the animal’s life span.
+Obesity in your pet causes chronic inflammation throughout the animal's body, and it can significantly shorten the animal’s life span.

 How Fat is Too Fat?

-In pets, 20 percent over ideal body weight is considered obese.
+According to the Association for Pet Obesity Prevention, pets that are 10-20% over their ideal body weight are considered overweight, while pets 20% and over are considered obese.
 But the ideal weight is relative, depending on the animal’s breed, age, body type, and metabolism.

 “In dogs, some breeds seem more inclined toward obesity than others,” Stamper notes.
 Labs and beagles are two examples, as well as long, low dogs such as dachshunds and basset hounds.
 In contrast, while veterinarians are reporting more overweight and obese felines, no one specific cat breed is prone to obesity.